Well and heat exchange notification

-- Either the well owner or the well constructor can purchase the Well Notification number.
-Regardless of who pays the fee, it is the well constructor’s responsibility to obtain a copy of the receipt showing the DNR Notification Number before commencing work on the well.
+- Either the owner or the constructor can obtain the Notification number.
+Regardless of who obtains it or pays the fee, it is the constructor’s responsibility to obtain a copy of the receipt showing the DNR Notification Number before starting construction.